Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ## The GUI

-Since the GUI been a project under development, some additions (hopefully improvements) resulting in slight difference in apprearance and function may be noticed if downloading and running the most recent code.
+Since the GUI has been a project under development, some additions (hopefully improvements) resulting in a slight difference in apprearance and function may be noticed if downloading and running the most recent code.

 ### Tab 0 - Loading data and creating augmented/synthetic data